 What should you do?

 The law of evidence affects everyone who wants to go into court proceedings.
 It is difficult to tell what the amendments will say in the end, and what the best way to prepare yourself will be.
 For now, though, it is important to think about what changes you can make to your records management processes.
-This way, you can keep yourself protected if you ever need to submit electronic evidence to court.
-Some things that you can consider include:
+This way, you can keep yourself protected if you ever need to submit electronic evidence to a court.
+These are some things that you can consider.

-- signing electronic documents with officially-recognized electronic signatures;
+- Sign electronic documents with officially-recognised electronic signatures.

-- making sure that your contracts agree that electronic documents have just as much force as physical documents;
+- Make sure that your contracts state that electronic documents have just as much force as physical documents.

-- making sure that you don’t delete any meta data that relates to electronic evidence.
+- Make sure that you don’t delete any metadata that relates to electronic evidence.